Chinese military aircraft makes first public landing on disputed island

-BEIJING (Reuters) - A Chinese military aircraft has landed at a new airport on an island China has built in the disputed South China Sea, state media said on Monday, in the first public report on a move that raises the prospect of China basing warplanes there.
+BEIJING, April 18 (Reuters) - A Chinese military aircraft has for the first time publicly landed at a new airport on an island China has built in the disputed South China Sea, state media said on Monday, raising the prospect that China could base fighter jets there.

 Civilian flights began test runs there in January.